MatthewYong/twufo/README.md

     - Fontawesome.com

 ### Source of codes
+The following codes were inspired or taken from:
+- [Idea](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=2706s): How to start coding a memory game in JavaScript

+- [Adding a delay between flashing icons](https://www.geeksforgeeks.org/how-to-add-a-delay-in-a-javascript-loop/): Idea used in file game.js on code line 60

+- [Comparison of Player and Computer sequence](https://www.youtube.com/watch?v=xxDqhU-0mek&t=257s): Idea used in file game.js on code line 142

+- [Contact form JavaScript](https://www.emailjs.com/docs/sdk/send-form/): Code used in file contact.js on code line 11 for sending email with emailjs.com

+- [Contact form HTML](https://courses.codeinstitute.net/): Code used in contact.html code line 41 for sending email with emailjs.com

 ### Acknowledgement
 The completion of this project could not have been possible without support and the extensive knowledge of other people.
 My appreciation goes to: